 Harrismith was not richly endowed with pubs.
-It had a few kroegs, but pubs, not so much.
+It had kroegs, but pubs, not so much.
 So before the Holiday Inn brought mid-West America to the Vrystaat vlaktes, we were forced to drink and drive.

 In those days the Road Safety slogan was Friends Don’t Tell Friends They Can’t Drive Because They’re Drunk Because Then Friends Will SHOW Friends How They Actually Drive Very Well When They’re Drunk.

 Not as snappy as Speed Kills but nevertheless a very valid slogan.

 Favoured watering holes were Little Switzerland on the Oliviershoek Pass and, because after a skinful you want to actually negotiate a whole mountain pass, the Royal Natal National Park Hotel.

-The undoubted King of Harrismith District Mobile Imbibing was Rob, whose surname will remain a secret because he might have become sensitive to this well-deserved reputation earned during his lengthy youth later when he was probably telling his own kids to BEHAVE themselves.
+One legend of Harrismith District Mobile Imbibing was Rob, whose surname will remain a secret because he might have become sensitive to this well-deserved reputation earned during his lengthy youth later when he was probably telling his own kids to BEHAVE themselves.
 And Speed Kills, and Wipe Your Feet, and Two Drinks is Enough, and Abstain until you’re Married, you young ‘uns, and other things that would have raised a knowing grin on the faces of his old friends if they had overheard this theoretical speech.

 I mean, his rollovers (how many?) culminated in his lying on his neck on the roof of Steph’s white VW Beetle and when Steph said “Rob!
 Are you OK?!” he murmured “Shh!
 My favourite tune is playing” as he adjusted the radio tuner which had gone off a touch as the vehicle bollamakissied.

 Speaking of pubs, booze, cars and road safety: